The symptoms of schizophrenia vary from one individual to another, but can be classified into two main categories:7

 Lack of drive or initiative

 Spending a lot of time in bed without motivation to do anything.
-Personal appearance and the inclination take care of oneself may be affected.
+Personal appearance and the inclination to take care of oneself may be affected.

 Social withdrawal / depression